jbpoline/Bic_day/bic/talk.rst

 What?
 -----

-- Code / script development
+- Code development / scripting
-- The collaborative tools
+- The collaboration tools
-- Applied math
+- The methods (applied mathematics aspects)

 Code / script development
 -------------------------

-- The "LONI" fantasy
+- The LONI "fantasy / paradox"
-- The current tools : between brainvoyager (closed) and nipy (requires programing skill) ?
+- Use Brainvoyager (button press) or nipy (requires programing skill) ?
 - Example: I need to do data cleanup - but would like to down-weight rather than eliminate
 - Testing
 - Visualization